Sampreet/qom-resources/publications-theoretical/README.md

 * S. Kalita, S. Chakraborty and A. K. Sarma, *Switching of Quantum Synchronization in Coupled Optomechanical Oscillators*, [J. Phys.
 Commun. **5**, 115006](https://doi.org/10.1088/2399-6528/ac3204) (2021)

+* R. Nongthombam, S. Kalita and A. K. Sarma, *Synchronization of a Superconducting Qubit to an Optical Field mediated by a Mechanical Resonator*, [Phys.
+Rev. A **107**, 013528](https://doi.org/10.1103/PhysRevA.107.013528) (2023)

 ## Transparency

 * G. S. Agarwal and S. Huang, *Electromagnetically Induced Transparency in Mechanical Effects of Light*, [Phys.
 Rev. A. **81**, 041803](https://doi.org/10.1103/PhysRevA.81.041803) (2010)